 May 1st was the day after I experienced and collected our first swarm of bees from our on site, and recently acquired, beehive.
-The benign, though not warm weather when they took flight turned cooler, then over the first few days of May colder still with a brisk Northerly wind and a frost to minus 6 on the magic terrace on the night of May 4th.
-A challenge sufficient for this newbie bee friend to filch a frame of already packed honey from hive one to make accessible to the currently resource less swarm housed in an old German butter churn.
+The benign, though not warm weather when they took flight turned cooler, then over the first few days of May colder still, with a brisk Northerly wind and a frost to minus 6 degrees C on the magic terrace garden, on the night of May 4th.
+A challenge sufficient for this newbie bee friend to filch a frame of already packed honey from hive one, to make accessible to the currently resource less swarm housed in an old German butter churn.

-In the end the low monthly rainfall total of 51.5 mm, and PV reading of 501 KWH, ranked it as one of our better and drier months.
-Actually not too dissimilar to May 2018, though a little cooler overall.
+In the end the low monthly rainfall total of 51.5 mm, and PV inverter reading of 501 KWH, ranked it as one of our better and drier months ever.
+Actually, not too dissimilar to May 2018, though a little cooler overall.
 Certainly sufficiently dry to justify our water restriction strategy beginning towards the end of the month.